About the Power of Choice

 District 203 and 204 8th grade students participate in the Illinois Youth survey every other year.
 Information from the survey helps to guide the development of the campaign.

-Five different 12×18 posters are displayed in the schools throughout the school year.
-Posters are designed with messages intended to build those protective factors that will guide students as they develop and begin making decisions that will lead them to a healthy future.
+Multiple 12×18 posters are displayed in the schools throughout the school year.
+Posters are designed with messages intended to build up protective factors that will guide students as they develop and begin making decisions that will lead them to a healthy future.

-A monthly electronic newsletter is distributed to parents in an effort to educate them about the campaign and provide helpful information about connecting with their children in order to help pave the way for a bright future.
+A monthly electronic newsletter is distributed to parents in an effort to educate and encourage them to talk about the risks and consequences of underage alcohol use.
+Each newsletter allows parents to connect with their children in order to help pave the way for a bright future.

 Activities are designed to give families tools to have important conversations that reinforce skills that help young people build resilience and health.